 magnifying-glass menu chevron-up chevron-down chevron-left chevron-right facebook linkedin links to instagram links to pinterest links to twitter links to vimeo links to youtube download right arrow close icon home icon contrast icon font size icon location pin printer publication

-• believes that any form of child abuse or situations where children feel unsafe or are put in danger are unacceptable, and we will act quickly and strongly to respond to any allegations or threats of harm through appropriate channels
+• Promoting the safety of children with zero tolerance for any form of child abuse or exploitation.
+We will act quickly and strongly to respond to and report allegations of child abuse or threats of harm through appropriate channels.

-• provides services in a way that empowers children and encourages their participation in their healthcare, including a safe environment to make complaints and raise concerns
+• Providing services in a way that empowers children and encourages their participation in their healthcare, including a safe environment to make complaints and raise concerns.

-• takes all reasonable steps to ensure we employ skilled, ethical and responsible people through various human resource checks and processes including mandatory Working With Children Checks and Police Record Checks for all staff and volunteers
+• Taking all reasonable steps to ensure we employ skilled, ethical and responsible people through various human resource checks and processes.
+Working with Children Checks and Police Record Checks are mandatory for all staff and volunteers.

-• provides ongoing learning and professional development for staff and volunteers in current child safe practices and standards
+• Providing ongoing learning and professional development for staff and volunteers in current child safe practices and standards.

-• supports and complies with the principles contained in the United Nations Convention of the Rights of the Child and the Child Safe Standards, produced by the Commission for Children and Young People.
-For more information visit the Commission for Children and Young People.
+• Promoting child safety and wellbeing by adopting and complying with the National Principles for Child Safe Organisations contained in the United Nations Convention of the Rights of the Child and the Child Safe Standards, produced by the Commission for Children and Young People.
+For more information about the Commission and the Standards visit their website https://ccyp.vic.gov.au/.

 If you think a child is in danger or at risk of abuse